 Or a manufacturing giant looking to digitize their inventory management?

-Your ICP will help you identify and target these prospects with precision.
+Your ICP will help you identify and target these prospects with precision and it’s the foundation of your sales and marketing initiatives.

 Now, it’s important to keep in mind that drafting your ICP isn’t just a checkbox exercise.